George Voinovich

-George Victor Voinovich (July 15, 1936 – June 12, 2016) was an American politician who served as a United States senator from Ohio from 1999 to 2011, the 65th governor of Ohio from 1991 to 1998 and the 54th mayor of Cleveland from 1980 to 1989, the last Republican to serve in that office.
+George Victor Voinovich (July 15, 1936 – June 12, 2016) was an American politician who served as a United States senator from Ohio from 1999 to 2011.
+He previously served as the 65th governor of Ohio from 1991 to 1998 and as the 54th mayor of Cleveland from 1980 to 1989; he is the last Republican to serve in that office.

 Voinovich spent more than 46 years in public service—first as assistant attorney general of Ohio in 1963 and finally as the senior U.S. senator representing Ohio.
 He is the 15th person to have served as both the governor of Ohio and a U.S. senator and one of only two Cleveland mayors to later become governor of Ohio and a U.S. senator; the other was Frank Lausche.
 He is also the only person to have served as both chairman of the National Governors Association and president of the National League of Cities.

 Early life

 Voinovich was born in Cleveland, the son of Josephine (Bernot) and George S. Voinovich.
 He was the oldest of six children.
-His father was of Serbian descent (from Kordun, present-day Croatia), and his mother was of Slovenian ancestry.
+His father was of Serbian descent (from Kordun, Croatia), and his mother was of Slovenian ancestry.

 Voinovich grew up in the Collinwood neighborhood of Cleveland and graduated from Collinwood High School in 1954.
 He was raised Catholic and was a lifelong member of his neighborhood parish, Our Lady of the Lake in Euclid (formerly Holy Cross).
 He earned a Bachelor of Arts degree in government in 1958 from Ohio University, where he was a member of the fraternity Phi Kappa Tau and served as president of the student body and the men's dormitory system.
-Voinovich received a law degree in 1961 from the Moritz College of Law at the Ohio State University.
+Voinovich received a Juris Doctor from the Moritz College of Law at the Ohio State University in 1961.

 Early career

 Voinovich began his political career in 1963 as an Assistant Attorney General of Ohio.
 He then served as a member of the Ohio House of Representatives from 1967 until 1971.
 From 1971 until 1976, he served as County Auditor of Cuyahoga County, Ohio.
-In 1971, he made an unsuccessful run for the Republican nomination for mayor of Cleveland against Ralph J. Perk, who went on to win the general election.
+In 1971, he made an unsuccessful run for the Republican nomination for mayor of Cleveland against Ralph Perk, who went on to win the general election.
 From 1977 to 1978, Voinovich served as a member of the Cuyahoga County Board of Commissioners.
 In 1978, he was elected lieutenant governor of Ohio as the running mate of James A. Rhodes.
 Voinovich was the first Ohio lieutenant governor not to be elected separately from the governor.